Back to Blog

 • Table reservation: Date, time, party size, special requests

-• Pre-ordering for dine-in: Order before arriving to reduce wait times
+• Pre-ordering for dine-in: Order before arriving to cut wait times

-• Reviews and ratings: Collect feedback directly within the app
+• Reviews and ratings: Collect feedback directly inside the app

 • Referral program: Share-and-earn mechanics for organic growth

-• Multi-language support: Hindi, regional languages based on your market
+• Multi-language support: Hindi and regional languages based on your market

-• Scheduled orders: Place orders in advance for specific delivery times
+• Scheduled orders: Place orders ahead for a specific delivery time

 • Delivery zone management: Define serviceable areas with estimated delivery times